data-prep-kit/data-prep-kit/doc/quick-start/quick-start.md

 ### Logging environment variables
 Data-prep-kit uses a single logger named `dpk` for all components.
 - You can set its log level using the `DPK_LOG_LEVEL` environment variable.
 The default level is `INFO`.
-The oter possible values are defined in the `logging` module, see the [standard logger levels and their applicability](https://docs.python.org/3/howto/logging.html#logging-basic-tutorial)
+The other possible values are defined in the `logging` module, see the [standard logger levels and their applicability](https://docs.python.org/3/howto/logging.html#logging-basic-tutorial)
 - To store logs in a file, set the `DPK_LOG_FILE` environment variable to the desired file name.
 The default is `None`,